This site contains affiliate links to products. I may receive a commission for purchases made through these links.

 PETA has published a list of car models that have 100% leather-free interiors.
 This list is not exhaustive, and you may find other leather-free cars, particularly if you’re outside of the US and are looking for a cheap second-hand car.

 If you’re buying a brand new car, you can often request that any leather be replaced with a vegan-friendly alternative.
 If the company won’t do that for you, then they’re probably not worthy of your hard-earned cash.

 Most car tyres (or tires in the US) are made using stearic acid, which commonly comes from tallow (animal fat), although it can also be sourced from vegetables.
 Stearic acid helps to make the rubber tyres strong enough to maintain their shape, yet flexible enough to grip the road.

 The only company which offers vegan car tyres is Michelin.
 They don’t include animal products in any of their tyres.
 Therefore, if you need to buy new tyres for your car, you should opt for Michelin tyres where possible.

 Many people choose to go vegan to limit their impact on the environment and to slow down climate change.
 If you’re concerned about the impact of gasoline (petrol) or diesel cars on the environment, then you should consider an electric car.

-Electric cars reduce the emmissions that contribute to climate change and smog, which reduced ecological damage.
+Electric cars reduce the emissions that contribute to climate change and smog, which reduces ecological damage.
 If you can charge your electric vehicle using renewable energy such as solar or wind power, you can minimise your environmental impact even more.

 If you’re looking for a new or used car, you’ll ideally want to look for an electric or plug-in hybrid car with a leather-free interior.
 Here are some of the best vegan-friendly cars to buy in 2020